-The clinical and long-term care markets continue to be strong due to the aging population.
-Approximately 44% of our sales in 2019 were priced in US dollars, compared with 35% for in 2018 and 2017 and 33% in 2016, mainly in the personal hygiene, long-term care and non-clinical air laid products, which makes us susceptible to fluctuations in the Canadian dollar value of the US dollar.
-The increase in 2019 is because the majority of our non-clinical air laid sales are to US customers.
+The overall clinical and long-term care markets continue to be strong due to the aging population.
+Approximately 44% of our sales in 2020 and 2019 were priced in US dollars, compared with 35% in 2018 and 2017 and 33% in 2016, mainly in the personal hygiene, long-term care and non-clinical air laid products, which makes us susceptible to fluctuations in the Canadian dollar value of the US dollar.
+The increase in in the percentage of US dollar sales in 2019 is because the majority of our non-clinical air laid sales are to US customers.